com-lihaoyi/acyclic/readme.md

 addCompilerPlugin("com.lihaoyi.acyclic" %% "acyclic" % "0.1.2")
 ```

 **Acyclic** is currently being used in [uTest](https://github.com/lihaoyi/utest), [Scalatags](https://github.com/lihaoyi/scalatags) and [Scala.Rx](https://github.com/lihaoyi/scala.rx), and helped remove many cycle between files which had no good reason for being cyclic.
 It is also being used to verify the acyclicity of [its own code](https://github.com/lihaoyi/acyclic/blob/master/src/main/scala/acyclic/plugin/PluginPhase.scala#L3).
-It currently only supports Scala 2.10.
+It works with both Scala 2.10 and 2.11.

 If you're using incremental compilation, you may need to do a clean compile for **Acyclic** to find all unwanted cycles in the compilation run.